alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 understanding the practical step correctly.
 [Visit this link to the haskell-x-swift-project-steps repository](https://github.com/alt-romes/haskell-x-swift-project-steps)!
 I also intend to record a video explanation, if time permits.

-This blogpost has been cross-posted to [Well-Typed's Blog](https://well-typed.com/blog/).
+This write-up has been cross-posted to [Well-Typed's Blog](https://well-typed.com/blog/).

 # Hello, Swift, it's Haskell!